-The meaning of the word protection, as used in electrical industry, is not different to that in every day used.
-People protect them selves against personal or financial loss by means of insurance and from injury or discomfort by the use of the correct protective clothing the further protect there property by the installation of security measure such as locks and for alarm systems.
+The meaning of the word protection, as used in electrical industry, is not different to in every day used.
+People protect them selves against personal or financial loss by use of insurance and from injury or discomfort by the use of the correct protective using the further protect there property by the installation of security measure such as and for alarm systems.

-In the same way electrical system need to be protected against mechanical damage the effect of the environment, and electrical over current to be installed in such a fashion that's person and or dive stock are protected from the dangerous that such an electrical installation may create.
+In the same way electrical system need to be protected against mechanical damage effect of the environment, and electrical over current to be installed in such a ion that's person and or dive stock are protected from the dangerous that such an trical installation may create.

-7.1.
-Reasons for protections
+7.1.Reasons for protections